DeadCoSol/deadcaster-web/README.md

          ```

 > **_Note_**: When you deploy Firestore indexes rules, it might take a few minutes to complete.
 So before the indexes are enabled, you will get an error when you fetch the data from Firestore.<br><br>You can check the status of your Firestore indexes with the link below, replace `your-project-id` with your project ID: https://console.firebase.google.com/u/0/project/your-project-id/firestore/indexes

-Optional:

-- If you want to get trending data from Twitter API, you need to create a Twitter developer account and get your API keys.
-Then add your API keys to `.env.development`.
-I hope Elon Musk doesn't make this API paid 😅.
-- If you want to make the user stats synced with the deleted tweets, you need to enable the Cloud Functions for Firebase.
-Then deploy the Cloud Functions.